Phone-drop teenager rescued from panda enclosure

 Giant Pandas Wang Wang and Fu Ni were not visible during the incident and neither of the animals were injured.

-The enclosure was reopened to the public about 30 minutes after the boy was rescued.
+The enclosure was reopened to the public about half an hour after the boy was rescued.

-Zoos SA says it will review its safety protocols and procedures following the incident.
+Zoos SA said it would review safety protocols and procedures following the incident.

 -AAP